indeedeng/imhotep/docs/overview.md

     <td valign="top">The maximum number of rows to return.
 When you run any query, all rows are computed and cached, even if you specify a row limit.
 This means that specifying a row limit has no effect on the load the query places on the backend.</td>
 </table>

+As you construct your query, an autocomplete list shows available fields.

 ###Additional options